+Where:

+Tsearch and T∆ are described in clause 6.1.1.3.2.

+TIU is the interruption uncertainty in acquiring the first PUSCH transmission occasion when the UE is configured with RACH-less handover in the new cell.

 6.1.1.4 NR FR2- NR FR2 Handover

 The requirements in this clause are applicable to both intra-frequency and inter-frequency handovers from NR FR2 cell to NR FR2 cell.